Wendell Rudath

 Wendell Wella Rudath (born 7 October 1995), is a Namibian professional footballer who plays as a forward for Jwaneng Galaxy and the Namibia national team.

-Career
+Club career

 Rudath began his senior career in his native Namibia with Civics in 2013 in the Namibia Premier League.
 On 2015, he moved to Black Africa, and there won the 2018–19 Namibia Premier League.
 In 2021, he moved to the Matswana club Jwaneng Galaxy, and there won the 2022–23 Botswana Premier League.

-International
+International career

 Rudath debuted with the senior Namibia national team in a 0–0 2020 African Nations Championship qualification tie with Comoros on 4 August 2019.
 He was part of Namibia's squad for the 2020 African Nations Championship.
 He was called up to the national team for the 2023 Africa Cup of Nations.